 The Chapter has set up an award to honour Dr. Vance Peavy.
 The award is for a student studying in the field of career development.
 In meeting some of the original goals the chapter saw the development of its own web page begin in September 1998, the CDC Bulletin on line 2001, and the establishment of its own listserv through CCPA in 2005.
 The Career Counsellors Chapter, and its members, continues to strive to meet the original goals and objectives set in its constitution and mandate.
 The primary function of the chapter is to support career development practitioners in the field, to provide materials for quality service for consumers, to create and recognize new initiatives in the field.
 The chapter has proven its leadership in the development of the standards and initiatives to benefit the field of career development practice in Canada today.

-Rebecca Hudson Breen is an Assistant Professor in the Addictions Counselling program, Faculty of Health Sciences, University of Lethbridge.
+Rebecca Hudson Breen is an Assistant Professor of Counselling Psychology in the Department of Educational Psychology, Faculty of Education, University of Alberta.
 Research interests include the career-life experiences of mother entrepreneurs, and the multiple roles and career-life experiences of parents, more broadly.
 Her current research focuses on the role of work and career-life in addictions recovery.

 Judith MacKinnon has been Career Counsellor and faculty member within Sheridan Student Services for more than 15 years.
 She is passionate about student development and has had the wonderful opportunity to work in a number of provinces across Canada.
 She has completed an M.Ed. in Counselling and an M.A in Critical Disability Studies.